meteofrance/meteonet/docs/getting-started.md

 ## MeteoNet toolbox

 You are new to MeteoNet ?
-Start by visiting our [GitHub Repository](link) and download our Toolbox !
+Start by looking at our sample notebooks on the [GitHub Repository](link)!

-In order to help you, we have developped a toolbox including **data samples** from MeteoNet, the **meteonet_toolbox python package** with some useful tools and **notebooks** to help you explore and cross-check all data types.
+On this repository, you will find a toolbox including **data samples** from MeteoNet, the **meteonet_toolbox python package** with some useful tools and **notebooks** to help you explore and cross-check all data types.

 The notebooks should help you open each data type (grid and point data, different resolutions...) and visualize them with maps and relief overlays.